Angela was a foster parent for eight years and has four daughters, one in which is adopted.

-Many parents give mixed messages to their children, by yelling empty threats.
-It is extremely important to follow through with any threat given.
+Many parents give mixed messages to their children by yelling empty threats.
+It is imperative to follow through with any threat given.
 If the punishment is too harsh or impossible, then don't threaten it.
 For instance, if a mom says, "If you do that one more time, we are going to march right out of this store."
-That mom better be prepared to leave the cart, because they may just test that boundary to see if she really means what she said.
+That mom better be prepared to leave the cart, because they may test that boundary to see if she means what she said.
 If leaving a cart full of groceries is unrealistic, then keep that in mind before giving that threat.
-Maybe, "If you do that one more time, we will not be getting (a sugary cereal/pop tarts/gummy snacks)" would be a better option, and easier to follow through.
+Maybe, "If you do that one more time, we will not be getting (a sugary cereal/pop tarts/gummy snacks)" would be a better option, and easier to follow through with.

-So what kind of threats should you give then.
+So what kind of threats should you give them?
 Being creative with your discipline is probably the most effective way to punish a child.
 A child who always gets put in time-out will get used to it, and it will lose its discomfort.
-I personally try to find a punishment that fits the crime.
-For instance, all the kids I am in charge of know sliding down steps, hanging on stair railing, tumbling down stairs (especially head first), etc. results in walking up and down the stairs X (x = their age) number of times.
-I have even heard the response, oh no, as they start to slide down and get caught.
+I try to find a punishment that fits the crime.
+For instance, all the kids I am in charge of know sliding down steps, hanging on the stair railing, tumbling downstairs (especially head first), etc. results in walking up and down the stairs X (x = their age) number of times.
+I have even heard the response, "Oh no," as they start to slide down and get caught.
 They stand up and start walking without me saying a word.
-The frequency of the sliding becomes less and less, because they are more apt to think twice before doing it again.
+The frequency of the sliding becomes less and less because they are more apt to think twice before doing it again.

-Bad Behavior in a store = Must stay home for a week (only if possible and only if child likes going to store, do not threaten if not a possibility)
+Bad behavior in a store = Must stay home for a week (only if possible and only if the child likes going to the store, do not threaten if not a possibility).

 Although, no matter how you choose to discipline, you should always follow up with a talk, preferably a calm one explaining to them:

 - Future consequences if they continue to disobey rules.